fluree/docs.flur.ee/src/content/0.15.0/library/nodejs/nodejs-examples.md

 &nbsp;&nbsp;
 &nbsp;&nbsp;

-An example of a signed request to `transact`:
+An example of a call to `transact` specifying the auth and private key for signing:

 ```all
 import { getSinFromPublicKey } from '@fluree/crypto-utils';